 We implement an efficient version of \texttt{FAStEN}, written in \texttt{python}, and benchmark it against \texttt{FRegSigCom} \citep{qi2018function}, written in \texttt{R} with backend in \texttt{C++}.
-Since function-on-function feature selection has not yet been intensively studied, this was the only existing method with publicly available code we were able to identify.
+Since function-on-function feature selection has not yet been intensively studied, this was the only existing method we found to deal with high-dimensional scenarios ($p \gg n$) and with publicly available code.
 Our simulations demonstrate that \texttt{FAStEN} is at least three orders of magnitude faster and more accurate in terms of false positives than \texttt{FRegSigCom}, while possessing similar accuracy in terms of coefficient estimation and out-of-sample prediction error.
 We also apply \texttt{FAStEN} to data from the Amsterdam Open MRI Collection (AOMIC) PIOP1 study \citep{snoek2021amsterdam}, which investigates activation of brain voxels in response to external stimuli.
 Specifically, we examine the association between the activation functions of tens of thousands of brain voxels and heart rate variability functions recorded on the study subjects while dealing with the external stimuli of the so-called anticipation task.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:method}, we describe how to approximate the functional optimization problem via FPCs and how to solve it with our DAL-based approach.
-In Section \ref{sec:sim_and_application}, we illustrate the performance of our proposal through an extensive simulation study and we apply \texttt{FAStEN} to the AOMIC PIOP1 data.
+In Section \ref{sec:theoretical_results}, we provide theoretical guarantees on the asymptotic oracle properties of the \texttt{FAStEN} estimator.
+In Section \ref{sec:50shadows}, we detail various specifics on the algorithmic implementation.
+In Section \ref{sec:sim_and_application}, we investigate \texttt{FAStEN} performances through an extensive simulation study.
+In Section \ref{sec:application}, we apply \texttt{FAStEN} to the AOMIC PIOP1 data.
 Finally, in Section \ref{sec:conclusion}, we provide final remarks and discuss future developments.
-Complete \texttt{FAStEN} code is available on \texttt{GitHub} at: \href{https://github.com/tobiaboschi/FASTEN}{\texttt{https://github.com/tobiaboschi/FASTEN}}.
+Proofs and extensions of theoretical results, as well as results for additional simulation scenarios, can be found in the Appendix.
+Complete \texttt{FAStEN} code is available on \texttt{GitHub} at: \href{https://github.com/IBM/funGCN} {\texttt{https://github.com/IBM/funGCN}}.